Near Yelverton in Hardin County, Ohio — The American Midwest (Great Lakes)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Village Marshall Murray Griffin (approx. 2.9 miles away); Belle Center Jail (approx. 2.9 miles away); LCPL Lewis E. Hughes II (approx. 2.9 miles away); Belle Center Spanish American War Memorial (approx. 3.1 miles away); a different marker also named Hull's Trail 1812 (approx. 3.2 miles away); Belle Center War Memorial (approx. 3.2 miles away); Hull's Trail, 1812 (approx. 4.8 miles away); Geneva College (approx. 5.3 miles away).
+Hull's Trail, 1812 (approx. 1.7 miles away); Private Jacob Parrott (approx. 3.1 miles away); a different marker also named Hull's Trail 1812 (approx. 3.2 miles away); Devil’s Backbone (approx. 3.3 miles away); Kenton Hardware Company (approx. 5.2 miles away); Fort McArthur Cemetery This Tablet Marks Hull’s Trail; 1812 (approx. 5.4 miles away); Mad River Railroad (approx. 5.7 miles away).

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.